purnell-davis/messenger_api_engineering_project/README.md

 ### Start/Invoke the API
-After setup (`make setup`), you may also need to activate the virtual environment.
+After setup (`make setup`), you may also need to manually activate the virtual environment.
 ```
 source .venv/bin/activate
 ```